WHERE TO SEE GORILLAS and Chimpanzees

 10. Queen Elizabeth National Park

-Although there are no gorillas here, Kyambura Gorge in Uganda’s Queen Elizabeth National Park is known as Valley of the Apes, and is perfect for chimpanzee tracking.
-A 1km-wide tropical rain forest filled gorge, this is in great contrast to other savannah regions of the park, where you can take on a more traditional safari seeing elephants, hippos, crocodile and lions.
+Although there are no gorillas here, Kyambura Gorge in Uganda’s Queen Elizabeth National Park is known as the Valley of the Apes and is perfect for chimpanzee tracking.
+A 1km-wide tropical rain forest-filled gorge, this is in great contrast to other savannah regions of the park, where you can take on a more traditional safari seeing elephants, hippos, crocodiles and lions.

 11. Rwenzori Mountains National Park